NHL family with ties to Maine shares why the Stanley Cup is so special

-CHICAGO, Illinois — It's often called "the greatest trophy in sports."
-But in the Dineen family, the Stanley Cup so much more than that.
+It's often called "the greatest trophy in sports."
+But in the Dineen family, the Stanley Cup much more than that.

 "My mother, siblings and I have watched my dad work his entire career just to hoist the Stanley Cup," says NEWS CENTER Maine reporter Hannah Dineen.